SimonNetje/milestone1-sg/README.md

 You were one missing line (app.run) away.
 Now it’ll behave.
 ```
+## Reflection on output
+*after implementing these changes it still said bad gateway so i told it that the error persisted*
+---
 ## Prompt 3
 there is something wrong with my api bc it says "backend unavailable"